The Who Was? Show

 The Who Was?
-Show is a sketch comedy and history program which ran for one season on Netflix, in which Andy Daly's character, Ron, interacts with a group of teenagers; interspersed with historical vignettes and narrated by H. Jon Benjamin.
+Show is a historical sketch comedy television series which ran for one season on Netflix, in which Andy Daly's character, Ron, interacts with a group of teenagers, interspersed with historical vignettes and narrated by H. Jon Benjamin.
 The show is based on the Who Was...? book series, published since 2002, and premiered on May 11, 2018.
+It was produced by Tap That Maple, Penguin Random House, Matador Content and FremantleMedia Kids & Family.
 The show was nominated for the Daytime Emmy Award for Outstanding Children's Series in 2019.
 One of the actors on the show, Zach Timson, confirmed that the show was canceled after one season on his TikTok page.